 BuzzSumo does not have a free plan, and the pricing starts from $99 per month.

 GroupHigh is the final influencer marketing software closing our list.
 As stated on their website, GroupHigh is an influencer and blogger intelligence platform that helps users to find and contact bloggers and influencers.
+It is a viable alternative to Hypeauditor and other tools listed above, especially if you’re interested in reaching bloggers.

 The platform allows you to research influencers with well-engaged audiences and contact them on social media.
 GroupHigh has a database of influencers on three main social media platforms – Twitter, Instagram, and YouTube.
 The algorithm helps you to find influencers that will make a perfect match with your brand, filtering out fake accounts.